San Diego City College

 - San Diego City College is a public, two-year community college administered by the San Diego Community College District.
 Other colleges in the same District are San Diego Mesa College and San Diego Miramar College.
 There are also six continuing education centers and the Educational Cultural Complex which offers both college and continuing education courses.

-- The teacher population of 322 teachers has declined by 22% over five years.
+- The teacher population of 322 teachers has stayed relatively flat over five years.

 |San Diego City College||(CA) Community College Avg.|